 Before I joined Variety, I was the TV critic for Huffington Post.
 Quite a bit of that work is here.
 You can also find the HP pieces here, and there are archives going back to 2011 on the right side of that page.
 Until the fall of 2010, I was the TV critic for the Chicago Tribune.
 All the links to my work there are gone now.
 Not great, Bob.

 Some of the shows listed above are a little bit obscure, but I watch and like a lot of popular dramas as well!
-Some of them are on my end-of-year Best TV lists.
+Some of them are on my end-of-year Best TV lists: Check out my 20 favorite shows of 2017, with many honorable mentions.
 Here’s my 2016 Top 20 list (I ranked shows for the first time!
 Exciting!
 I did not rank programs on two other lists of very good shows from that year).
 Here’s my 2015 Top 20 list (which contains links to two other lists of very good shows from that year).
 Also, feel free to check out my 2014 Top TV list, my 2013 Top TV list and 2012 Top TV list, all of which you can treat as rosters full of viewing suggestions.
 Finally, follow me on Twitter if you want the full scope of my daily obsessions, enthusiasms and rants.
 (Spoiler: I post a lot of pictures of foxes.)

 But wait, there’s more!
 Here are a few reported stories worth noting:

 Representation of women and people of color as TV showrunners for the 2016-2017 broadcast network season and what those dire statistics mean for the pipeline of future TV creators.

 Representation of women and people of color as TV directors: The amount of scripted TV has doubled in the past five years, but guess who is directing most of it?
 I bet you don’t have to guess.
 If you only read one or two sidebars from this story, make it the ACLU interview and/or the roundup of comments from TV directors.